microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ## Part 2

-Depending on the path you took (Basic or Advanced), repeat your path using the image studies provided in the SampleData folder of this Challenge's repo.
+Depending on the path you took (Basic or Advanced), repeat your path using the image studies provided in the `samples` folder of this Challenge's repo.

 Success is seeing actual human images in your studies in the DICOM service.

-## Part 3 - BONUS Challenge

-The bonus part of the challenge is to repeat your path but this time deploy the OSS Medical Imaging Server for DICOM.
-You have already cloned the repo for the tools.

-Tip - The GitHub repo site has a Deploy to Azure button built in.

 ## What does success look like for Challenge-08?

-+ Upload two DICOM studies into the DICOM service
++ Upload DICOM studies into the DICOM service
 + View human images in the DICOM service

 ## Next Steps